-Her works are rarely publicly presented (what a shame, I think they are real pearls!) and today most of them are in private collections.
-What do you think about these mother portraits?
-I admire Mela on how she brilliantly depicts the heart-warming atmosphere that mothers radiate.
-I’ll finish up with her own words on portraiture:
+Her works are rarely presented in public (what a shame, I think they are real pearls!) and today most of them are in private collections.
+Mela Muter brilliantly depicted the heart-warming atmosphere that people radiated.
+These are her own words on portraiture:

 I don’t ask myself whether a person in front of my easels is good, false, generous, intelligent.
 I try to dominate them and represent them just as I do in the case of a flower, tomato or tree; to feel myself into their essence; if I manage to do that, I express myself through their personality.